Private Equity Mergers & Acquisitions

 At a future date, often targeting 5-7 years later, the private equity investor will sell the company, and make a windfall — hopefully, or at least a decent profit! — from the sale of a much stronger company than they bought originally.

-Over time, I have been collecting stories like the one attached that show private equity-owned companies are typically better run and more successful than peer companies.
+Over time, I have been collecting articles that show private equity-owned companies are typically better run and more successful than peer companies.
 While there are many innings left in the game of this recession, this story indicates that at least so far companies owned by private equity firms are less likely to have defaulted on their debt than peer companies.